 Allow 2 – 3 hours to make your way through the labyrinth.
-We took a little bit longer to try every pathway and we went through the Herb Garden.
+We took a little bit longer as we wanted to try every pathway.
+Plus, we went through the Herb Garden.

 Technically, the attraction is for all ages.
-We saw a 3-year-old laughing and an 5-year-old crying, so it really depends on your kid’s tolerance.
+We saw a 3-year-old laughing and a 5-year-old crying, so it really depends on the child’s tolerance.

-Most kids seemed to enjoy it, but the underground tunnels and pathways can be very scary, especially for younger ones.
+Most kids enjoyed it, but the underground tunnels and pathways can be very scary, especially for younger ones.
 You can skip these areas, but we feel this would miss out on a lot of the attraction.

 Plus, the narrow pathways and stairs make most of the attraction impossible for pushchairs.